abhikandoi2000/QuiCAR/README.md

-ap## QuiCAR
+# QuiCAR

-> Android App combining the power of Quikr API and Google Maps API.
+Android App combining the power of Quikr API and Google Maps API.
 Displays sellers geographically on a google map nearby.
 Users can search for a product.

 _Currently supports only cars_